boonebgorges/bp-groupblog/readme.txt

 4) You are done!

-5) Optionally, if you wish to override the files inside the folder called groupblog, first copy that folder over to the BuddyPress bp-default theme folder.
-You can make any changes in the folder that you just copied and they will take precedence over the original folder.
+5) Optionally, if you would like the sidebar to reflect the blog of the group, move the bp-groupblog/groupblog folder to buddypress/bp-themes/bp-default/.

 **NOTE: Please deactivate the plugin before running automatic upgrade or you will get a big fat 'Cannot redeclare' fatal error.
 Regardless, if you do activate while the plugin is active it will still work fine.
 It is just that nobody likes errors, even when they are not real.**